Nancy Pelosi must count carefully ahead of House speakership vote Sunday - KION546

 Pelosi’s deputies are also concerned that some allies with underlying health issues might be sidelined since all members must be present to vote.
 One Democratic member — Rep. Gwen Moore of Wisconsin — announced she tested positive for Covid earlier this week but her spokeswoman told CNN that she “doesn’t anticipate this impacting her ability to perform her duties, including voting.”

-Pelosi’s allies have said the speaker is confident that she’ll easily win reelection.
+“I am enormously grateful for the trust that Members have placed in me,” wrote Pelosi in a letter to her Democratic colleagues on Sunday.
+“I am confident that the Speaker’s election today will show a united Democratic Caucus ready to meet the challenges ahead, and that we are prepared to set our country on a new course, starting with the Electoral College meeting on Wednesday.”

+House Democratic Caucus Chair Hakeem Jeffries of New York said on “Fox News Sunday” that Pelosi “will be the next speaker of the United States House of Representatives,” noting that that there is “incredible enthusiasm” for the California Democrat to keep her post as she’s been a “historic, legendary legislative leader through incredibly turbulent times.”
+House Majority Leader Steny Hoyer chuckled when House Majority Whip James Clyburn was asked on MSNBC on Sunday if he thought Pelosi would be reelected as Speaker.

 The speaker has a myriad of tools at her disposal to curry votes, including a massive fundraising operation, committee assignments and legislation she can bring to the floor.
-In 2018, Pelosi, 80, suggested that this would be her last term in office, striking a deal with a small group of Democratic rebels that she would serve no more than two terms as Speaker.
+In 2018, Pelosi, 80, suggested that this would be her last term in office, striking a deal with a small group of Democratic rebels that she would serve no more than two terms as speaker.

 Pelosi told her members on a private call earlier this week that her only enemy in the fight for speaker was Covid, according to multiple sources familiar with it, because the virus could affect the number of members who could come to Washington and vote.
 While members could vote while sick, the optics would be terrible.